andrew/ultimate-awesome/README.md

 - [awesome-sentinel](https://github.com/kr-stn/awesome-sentinel) - Curated list of awesome tools, tutorials and APIs for Copernicus Sentinel satellite data.
 - [awesome-scrapy](https://github.com/AccordBox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).
+- [awesome-data-catalogs](https://github.com/opendatadiscovery/awesome-data-catalogs) - 📙 Awesome Data Catalogs and Observability Platforms. .
+- [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.
 - [awesome-scrapy](https://github.com/accordbox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
-- [awesome-data-catalogs](https://github.com/opendatadiscovery/awesome-data-catalogs) - 📙 Awesome Data Catalogs and Observability Platforms. .
 - [awesome-afl](https://github.com/microsvuln/awesome-afl) - A curated list of different AFL forks and AFL inspired fuzzers with detailed equivalent academic papers and AFL-fuzzing tutorials.
 - [awesome-decompilation](https://github.com/nforest/awesome-decompilation) - A curated list of awesome decompilation resources and projects.
 - [awesome-anomaly-detection](https://github.com/zhuyiche/awesome-anomaly-detection) - A complete list of papers on anomaly detection. .